coredao-org/CoreDAO-Docs/docs/Node/validator/setting-up-validator.md

 ```
 This will download and install the necessary dependencies and build the `geth` binary.

-### Setting up the Full Node
+### Setting up the Node

-There are 2 approaches to setup a full node from scratch on the Core blockchain:
+There are 2 approaches to setup a validator node from scratch on the Core blockchain:

 * **By Snapshot (Recommend):** download the [latest Core blockchain snapshot](https://github.com/coredao-org/core-snapshots) and sync the node based on it.
 * **From Genesis (Not Recommend):** sync the whole Core blockchain data from the[ genesis block](https://github.com/coredao-org/core-chain/releases/latest).

 :::tip
 Syncing from the genesis block can take a significant amount of time.
-It is recommended to set up a Core full node using the latest snapshot to speed up the process.
+It is recommended to set up a Core node using the latest snapshot to speed up the process.
 :::

 #### Using the Snapshot (Recommended)